Kenai Peninsula: Geography

 The peninsula extends about 150 miles southwest from the Chugach Mountains, south of Anchorage.
 It is separated from the mainland on the west by Cook Inlet and on the east by Prince William Sound.
 Most of the peninsula is part of the Kenai Peninsula Borough.
-Athabaskan and Alutiiq Native groups lived on the peninsula for thousands of years prior to Gerasim Izmailov becoming the first European to explore and map the area in 1789.
+Athabaskan and Alutiiq Native groups lived on the peninsula for thousands of years prior to colonization during the Russian America era.